Wrinkles are visible creases or folds in the skin. You may have heard that Botox can get rid of lines and wrinkles.

 Can Botox work on these wrinkles?

-Botulinum toxin is very specific in its action, therefore, it is not the treatment of choice for static lines.
-However, repeated treatment will help soften your lines by muscle relaxation but it does not eradicate them as they are caused by multiple causes.
+Botulinum toxin (Botox) is very specific in its action, therefore, it is not the only treatment of choice for static lines.
+Repeated treatment will help soften your lines by muscle relaxation but it does not eradicate them as they are caused by multiple causes.
+Most people still choose to have Botox to help reduce their lines and wrinkles.

 There are a number of options to address permanent wrinkles.
 These treatments help to plump up your skin and reduce the depth of your wrinkles.
 They are suitable for anyone over the age of 21.